intermine/im-docs/docs/support/upgrade.rst

 	You will have to update your templates to use the new model

 interaction viewer
-	Widget uses the new model - will not work until you build a database with the new code
+	The cytoscape tool uses the new model - will not work until you build a database with the new code

 Interactions
 ^^^^^^^^^^^^^^